rerdavies/pipedal/docs/AudioLatency.md

 PiPedal uses ALSA audio drivers directly.
 Unlike Jack audio drivers, ALSA can use 44.1k or 48k audio with no significant difference in latency, and does not require 3 audio buffers to work efficiently.

 PiPedal provides the pipedal_latency_test utility to measure actual round-trip audio latency.
-You must temporarily disable pipedal (`sudo systemctl stop pipedal`), and connect the left audio output of your audio device to the left audio input of your audio device with a guitar cable to use this test.
+You must temporarily disable pipedal (`sudo systemctl stop pipedald`), and connect the left audio output of your audio device to the left audio input of your audio device with a guitar cable to use this test.

 The following table shows measured round-trip audio latencies for a MOTU M2 external USB adapter running on Raspberry Pi OS with a 48 KHz sample rate.
 You can use these figures as a rough guideline; but actual round-trip audio latency will depend on the audio device you are using.